 Over time, higher doses mean side effects may worsen while any positive effect on your mental health diminishes as your body develops higher tolerance levels to Adderall.
 Many people who struggle with excessive use of Adderall without medical support deal with trouble sleeping, heightened sensitivity to stress, insomnia, and inability to focus due to anxiety.

 Does Adderall Help With Anxiety – Co-Occurring Conditions With ADHD and Narcolepsy

 The Federal Drug Administration has approved Adderall for two uses.
 The first is ADHD, as we’ve discussed.
 The other is narcolepsy, a condition characterized by ‘attacks’ of sleep during waking hours .

 Both illnesses are often found in patients with several related, co-occurring conditions.
 For example, patients diagnosed with narcolepsy are often already under treatment for depression and anxiety .

 Being diagnosed with ADHD comes with a higher risk of experiencing another mental illness.
 Some of the most common conditions include:

 - Personality disorders .

-Adderall and Anxiety Medications: What You Should Know
+Does Adderall Help With Anxiety – What You Should Know About Adderall and Anxiety Medications

-While addressing ADHD symptoms can treat anxiety as well, any potential help managing anxiety is usually welcome.
-Additionally, it’s not unusual for those abusing Adderall as a study aid to also be struggling with anxiety.
+While addressing ADHD symptoms can also treat anxiety, any potential help managing anxiety is usually welcome.
+Additionally, it’s not unusual for those abusing Adderall as a study aid to struggle with anxiety.
 However, you should avoid mixing Adderall with several common treatments for anxiety disorders and depression.